milanimcgraw/Multi-Agent-Workflows-with-AutoGen/README.md

-# Multi-Agent Workflows with AutoGen
+# Multi-Agent Workflows with Microsoft's AutoGen
 ## ⚙️ Project Overview

 This repository showcases a collection of multi-agent system demos built using the [AutoGen](https://github.com/microsoft/autogen) framework and [OpenAI's GPT-4o](https://openai.com/index/gpt-4o).
 Each notebook demonstrates a distinct **agentic design pattern** tailored to real-world use cases such as financial analysis, code generation, customer onboarding, creative writing, collaborative dialogue, and tool-augmented reasoning.